Looking for the best things to do in Istanbul?

 Entry Fee

-The Blue Mosque is only open to visitors outside of prayer times which leaves only small windows for visiting, so be prepared for long queues and crowds.
+• The Blue Mosque is only open to visitors outside prayer times, leaving only small windows for visiting, so be prepared for long queues and crowds.

 Blue Mosque Opening Times for Visitors